Songmu/gh2changelog/README.md

 ## GITHUB Token

-When github's api token is required, it is used in the following order of priority.
+GitHub's access token is used in the following order of priority.

-- command line option `--token`
 - enviroment variable `GITHUB_TOKEN`
+- read from `gh` cli configurations
 - `git config github.token`

 ## Installation